Ayush-IT/expense_tracker/README.md

   - Sends an email with link to `${CLIENT_URL}/auth/reset?token=...&email=...`.
 - __Reset__: `POST /api/v1/auth/reset-password` with body `{ token, email, newPassword }`.
   - Token expires in 1 hour.
 On success returns message `Password has been reset successfully`.

+### Google OAuth Login

+- __Login__: `POST /api/v1/auth/google` with body `{ idToken }` from Google Identity Services.
+- Server verifies the token using `google-auth-library` and returns our JWT.
+- First-time users are auto-provisioned and marked verified.

+## Cron Jobs & Reminders

+- __Recurring Transactions__: A scheduler runs based on `RECURRING_CRON` to auto-create entries from recurring templates in `Income`/`Expense`.
+  - Default dev schedule: every minute.
+  - Default prod schedule: daily at 00:05.
+- __Bill Reminders__: A scheduler runs based on `REMINDER_CRON` to update bill statuses and send reminders.
+  - Default dev schedule: every minute.
+  - Default prod schedule: hourly at minute 5.
+- Configure these in `backend/.env` using standard cron expressions.

+### Timezone & Reminder Behavior

+- Each bill can specify `timezone` and `remindAtHourLocal` (0–23).
+If omitted, user profile timezone is used, else defaults to `Asia/Kolkata`.
+- Bill statuses are computed by comparing the local date in the chosen timezone.
+- Reminders are sent on days matching `remindDaysBefore` and every day after due date until paid (at the configured reminder hour).

 ## Contributing